Handbook Markdown Guide

 If you never have written a single line in markdown markup, don’t worry, it’s easy to learn and even easier to use.
 You’ll probably be surprised how handy it is once you get used to it.
 And you’ll miss it whenever the tech you’re using doesn’t support markdown.

 In most of GitLab text areas you’ll find markdown support.
 We have a number of markdown engines in GitLab so the markup will not behave equally “GitLabwide”.
 For GitLab.com, GitLab CE and GitLab EE text areas, the markdown engine is currently CommonMarker.
 Here you can find the markdown style guide for them.
-In the ther handbook projects you’ll see kramdown used.
+In the for the handbook projects, you’ll see Kramdown used.

-This guide has been made to make it easier for everyone to use Hugo and Goldmark features and save a lot of time writing content for The GitLab Handbook , including handbook pages, website pages, blog posts and everything else within the project www-GitLab-com.
+This guide has been made to make it easier for everyone to use Hugo and Goldmark features and save a lot of time writing content for The GitLab Handbook .

 There are different possible syntaxes for most of the markups described below, but this guide is to be considered the standard for The GitLab Handbook .